 IBS patients are as likely as anyone to suffer an intestinal infection, which may add to and confuse the symptoms.
 You should be suspicious of an infection if:

 - You have been traveling to tropical or developing parts of the world

 - You have been exposed to possibly contaminated drinking water

-When to See your Doctor
+When to See your Healthcare Provider

 Putting it all Together

 IBS is long-term (chronic) and tends to repeatedly come and go over time.
 It does not predispose you to other GI disease.
-However, IBS does not protect you from the new onset of other disease.
+However, IBS does not protect you from the new onset of another disease.
 New and different symptoms may make you suspicious that something new is happening.

 Usually, if the original diagnosis was sound, recurrent, but similar symptoms do not signify a new disease.

-Resource: Adapted from IFFGD Publication: Changes You Should Not Ignore if You Have IBS by W. Grant Thompson, MD, FRCPC, Emeritus Professor of Medicine, University of Ottawa, Ontario, Canada, and an article published in Digestive Health Matters, Vol. 16, No. 1 by Peter Whorwell, MD, Professor of Medicine and Gastroenterology, University of Manchester, Manchester, United Kingdom.
+Adapted from IFFGD Publication: Changes You Should Not Ignore if You Have IBS by W. Grant Thompson, MD, FRCPC, Emeritus Professor of Medicine, University of Ottawa, Ontario, Canada, and an article published in Digestive Health Matters, Vol. 16, No. 1 by Peter Whorwell, MD, Professor of Medicine and Gastroenterology, University of Manchester, Manchester, United Kingdom.